How to Choose an Executor and Trustee for Your New Jersey Will

 - Professional trustee

-While you may feel completely secure in trusting this huge responsibility for carrying out your wishes to a family member, there are several situations when that is not wise or possible.
+While you may feel completely secure in entrusting this huge responsibility to a family member to carry out your wishes, there are several situations in which that is neither wise nor possible.
 In that case, your estate planning wishes can be addressed by a trusted outsider.

 What to Do If I Have No One to Serve as Executor